algobulls/algobulls_help_site/docs/member/strategy-card.md

 In the Net ROI Analysis, view the details in a graphical representation or % by using the toggle button on the top right corner.

+`The Net ROI is the total amount gained from a strategy after all brokerage and government charges are deducted.`
 ![StrategyCard](imgs/sc21.png)

 You can also switch the data from % to INR with the toggle button from the toolbar

 ![StrategyCard](imgs/sc22.png)

-In `Graph mode` the broker, split charges for the strategy, Gross ROI, Total Charges and Net ROI are displayed.
+The broker, split charges for the strategy, Gross ROI, Total Charges and Net ROI are displayed in the `graph mode`

 ![StrategyCard](imgs/sc23.png)